aditya0811/Python/README.md

 # Python
-#This repo contains everything I learned ,from basic syntax to writing classes and other challenging quetions.
+#This repo contains everything I learned ,from basic syntax to writing classes and other challenging questions.